NarendraPati1/tata/README.md

 ## 📊 ML Model

-The Random Forest classifier uses 6 parameters:
+The Random Forest classifier uses 6 parameters(Random forest is used for demo purpose only):
 - `breaklat` - Breakdown latitude
 - `breaklon` - Breakdown longitude
 - `destlat` - Destination latitude